 After preparing for this big move and emotionally preparing yourself for an empty house, the last thing you want is to arrive on campus and realize your child’s housing isn’t ready.
 Or worse yet, that they don’t actually have that room reserved in the dorms that you both had expected.

 Go on Vacation and Enjoy Empty Nesting

 At the end of the day, you want to cap off an emotionally trying period with a nice, relaxing vacation.
-In order to make the transition into the empty-nester lifestyle, you may want to treat yourself to a vacation.
+To make the transition into the empty-nester lifestyle, you may want to treat yourself to a vacation.
 This could be as simple as a ‘staycation’ in your home city or a true adventure.
 This will also give you and your spouse the opportunity to reconnect without having to worry about your kid(s).